Stylable Component - Best Practices

 Use camelCase and avoid hyphens (-) and capital letters at the beginning.

-Avoid global settings in your stylesheetTry avoiding global-related selectors like @media
+Try avoiding global-related selectors like @media

 .
-These would potentially cause side-effects if others use them.
+These would potentially cause side effects if others use them.

 ).

-Keep your layout minimalWhile internal structure does demand some CSS to work correctly, you should strive to find the minimal combination of CSS to make the component layout work as it should.
+While internal structure does demand some CSS to work correctly, you should strive to find the minimal combination of CSS to make the component layout work as it should.

-Keep coloring to a minimumThe component stylesheet should describe the bare minimum coloring to make its parts visible.
+The component stylesheet should describe the bare minimum coloring to make its parts visible.
 Colors should be used sparingly, and just to achieve visibility.

 The best practice is to make sure every color used for a text across the project has a sufficiently contrasting background.

-Keep browser defaults intactBrowsers add a default user agent stylesheet to provide the HTML with a default "style".
+Browsers add a default user agent stylesheet to provide the HTML with a default "style".

 It is tempting to "clean up" a button

 's default style in the component.
 But, we want our component to "blend in" in every context it's used.
-A button tag in our component should look like other button tags in the context of the application where it is used.
+A button element in our component should look like other button tags in the context of the application where it is used.

 As such, when building a component, it is best to set CSS only for behaviors that must be overridden for the component to function.

-Keep specificity lowWrite low specificity selectors that will be easy to override from a parent component.
+Write low specificity selectors that will be easy to override from a parent component.

-Keep your selectors as simple as possibleIt takes a more complex selector to override a high specificity selector that was defined in a component stylesheet.
+It takes a more complex selector to override a high specificity selector that was defined in a component stylesheet.

 and pseudo-elements